 With this new knowledge of carbohydrates' ability to transform into a resistant starch, the doors are opened to new areas of research.
 One of the most affected topics is diabetes research.
 Doctors are looking to see which foods may have the potential to be made into resistant starches, which could greatly improve the health of diabetic patients across the world.
 And with roughly 29 million Americans currently living with diabetes, the impact would be huge.

 This new knowledge of the benefits of reheating pasta could change the health of people across the world.
 Children, the elderly, and those of general poor health would no longer need to battle the unhealthy effects of an extremely carbohydrate-rich diet.
 Instead, the simple act of cooking pasta ahead of time for reheating could help with digestion, nutrient absorption, and prolonged satiety.
 Plus, pasta serves as a low-cost, long-lasting source of food.
-Eliminating it from diets across the world wouldn't even be a feasible choice; And now it doesn't have to be.
+Eliminating it from diets across the world wouldn't be a feasible choice.

 Pasta is a dietary staple for cultures all around the world, and this new healthy pasta discovery can help keep people in good health across the globe